jtibbertsma/react_on_rails/docs/additional-reading/code-splitting.md

 This causes Webpack to prepend the code chunk filename with `/assets/` in the request url.

-Also, you'll probably need to alter config/initializers/assets.rb in your project so that rails knows about your code chunks and puts them in the assets folder during deployment.

 See [rails-assets.md](./rails-assets.md) to learn more about static assets.